The Visual Components of a Psychedelic Experience

 - Peripheral - The most basic form of distortion can be described as a ‘wiggling’ of straight lines within the external environment, which occurs exclusively within the peripheral vision and cannot be looked at directly.

 - Direct - At this level, the distortions do not necessarily increase in visual intensity but can now be directly looked at within a person’s central line of sight.
 This partially alters the appearance and form of shapes, objects and sceneries within the external environment, causing them to subtly drift, bend and morph.

 - Distinct - This is the level at which distortions become visually powerful enough to drastically alter and transform the shape of specific objects within the external environment, often to the point where they can become unrecognisable in comparison to their original form.

 - All encompassing - At the highest level of visual drifting, the intensity becomes powerful enough to distort not just specific objects beyond recognition, but every single point of a persons vision and the entirety of the external environment in its whole.

-Quite often the colours of various objects, particularly brightly coloured out of place objects, will become subject to an effect that shifts and changes the colours through a repeated cycling of hues in a strange fluid motion across its surface.
-For example Moss on a rock could physically shift from green, to red, to blue and then back to green again in a very short space of time.
+It is very common for the colours of various objects, particularly brightly coloured out of place objects, to become subject to an effect that shifts and changes the colours through a repeated cycling of hues in a strange, fluid motion across its surface.
+For example, moss on a rock could physically shift from green, to red, to blue, and then back to green again in a very short space of time.

 If the image below is not animated, click here to load it on a separate page.

-A fairly consistent way to reproduce this visual is by laying down under a tree and looking through the branches at the sky.
-Consistently causing the sections of sky in between the branches to come into the foreground whilst the branches get pushed into the background.
+A consistent way to reproduce this visual is by laying down under a tree and looking through the branches at the sky.
+This consistently causes the sections of sky in between the branches to come into the foreground, whilst the branches get pushed into the background.